Learn how to make the best smoked chicken wings with crispy skin using a Pit Boss pellet grill!

 This is all the moisture you need to get the salt or rub to adhere so just give it a few minutes and be patient if it is not adhering at first.

-Place the chicken wings on a wire rack set on top of a baking sheet in the refrigerator overnight.
+Place the chicken wings on a wire rack set on top of a baking sheet in the refrigerator for at least 1 hour or as long as overnight.

 - That salty moisture that formed on the surface will work its way BACK into the meat to help flavor the interior of the chicken wings.